Architecture comparison

 487 CVEs → 12 reachable

-Methodology: This comparison is based on publicly available documentation, release notes, and hands-on evaluation as of January 2026.
-Features and capabilities change over time.
-We encourage you to verify current capabilities with each vendor's official documentation.
+Methodology: This comparison is based on publicly available documentation, release notes, and hands-on evaluation as of February 2026.
+Capabilities change over time.
+Verify current behavior with each vendor's official documentation.

 Stella Ops is committed to accurate, fair comparisons.
 If you believe any information is outdated or incorrect, please contact hello@stella-ops.org.